caltemose/chadzilla2013/source/articles/2013/11/05/frontiers-of-interaction.html.md

 The final workshop of the day was held in the main conference room and everyone attended it (the morning workshops were in smaller rooms with subsets of attendees).
 It was led by the fantastic [Dave Gray](http://about.me/davegray) who you may know from his book [Gamestorming](http://gogamestorming.com), which you should get familiar with if you haven't already (presuming you work in communication or product design).

 Dave's workshop was a great example of how you can run a successful workshop with a large number of people (200-300).
 We focused on sketching ideas and communicating visually.
-Most of what Dave showed us is best expressed through sketches -- check out his book.
+Most of what Dave showed us is best expressed through sketches &ndash; check out his book.
 However, one really important takeaway from doing a breakout exercise where we split into pairs and interviewed each other was simply this:

 **"It's more fun to listen."** (As opposed to talking.)